Stvad/lasttolibre/README.md

 Cloned frome here: https://gitlab.com/aucampia/fmthings-lasttolibre/ Original location: https://gitorious.org/fmthings/lasttolibre/blobs/raw/master/lastexport.py (unavailable on the day of writing)

-*I've actually fully updated and tested only lastexport.py.
-For other's I've just run 2to3 and haven't actually tested them.* So be carefull with them and reports on their status or pull requests are welcome.
+**I've actually fully updated and tested only lastexport.py.
+For other's I've just run 2to3 and haven't actually tested them.** So be carefull with them.
+Reports on their status or pull requests are welcome.